Sikhs can carry ceremonial daggers into venues

 Britain boasts the largest Sikh community outside of India with 336,000 followers recorded in a 2001 census, although Sikh community figures say the real figure is more than double that.

-The International Olympic Committee requests facilities for five faiths - Christians, Muslims, Jews, Hindus and Buddhists -- but London 2012 organizers have added Sikh, Zoroastrian, Jain and Baha'i to the list.
+The International Olympic Committee requests facilities for five faiths - Christians, Muslims, Jews, Hindus and Buddhists -- but London 2012 organisers have added Sikh, Zoroastrian, Jain and Baha'i to the list.

 The Olympics, starting on July 27 next year, represent the biggest security challenge since World War Two for a country that remains on high alert for a terrorist attack.